-- Expand streetscape improvements along side streets, once the Bridge Street improvements are completed. - Expand and improve open space connections and amenities. - Extend pedestrian and bicycle access. - Promote neighborhood stewardship. - Support new development and renovations at key locations that are apt to change because of their size, location, potential value and relationship to the surrounding neighborhood.
+- Expand streetscape improvements along side streets, once the Bridge Street improvements are completed. - Provide for sidewalk improvements and landscaping where possible. - Connect improved sidewalks to waterfront, shared path and open space network. - Expand and improve open space connections and amenities. - Expand and improve open space along the water. - Promote the creation of open space connections through new development. - Extend pedestrian and bicycle access. - Extend pedestrian and bicycle access along the waterfront. - Extend pedestrian and bicycle access through potential new development. - Seek opportunities to generate a network of interconnected bike paths/shared paths, building upon the planned extension of the bike path along Route 1A. - Promote neighborhood stewardship. - Establish a stewardship and leadership group through the participation of area residents, and create programs and activities at a neighborhood scale. - Support new development and renovations at key locations that are apt to change because of their size, location, potential value and relationship to the surrounding neighborhood.